xiaoleih41/adaptivepayments-sdk-php/README.md

    * Logging

- dynamic configuration values can be set by passing a map of credential and config values (if config map is passed the config file is ignored)
+ Dynamic configuration values can be set by passing a map of credential and config values (if config map is passed the config file is ignored)
 ```php
     $config = array(
        'mode' => 'sandbox',